-Partnerships with families continue to be excellent.
-Our active Parent Council supports the school in hosting regular termly meetings.
-The Parent Council have been the driving force for successful fundraising and social events this year.
+Partnerships with families continue to be very good.
+Our active Parent Teacher Association (PTA) supports the school in hosting regular termly meetings.
+The PTA are the driving force for fundraising and social events.
 Families provide positive feedback on our 'Sharing the learning' updates with jotters and evidence of learning going home termly.
-The response to our Family Survey in the month of November was extremely positive.
-Parents contributed well to our recent homework survey which will inform changes to our policy and practice.